simonagren/simonagren.github.io/content/posts/2018-11-18--part2-azurefunction/index.md

 ![app settings](./appsettings.jpg)

 # Deploy via Azure Function Core Tools (CLI)
-Ok so here of course we have a couple of options, here are two:
+We have a couple of options, here are two:
-- Create an Function App via the CLI and then publish our app
+- Create a Function App via the CLI and then publish our app
-- Create an Function App from the UI.
+- Create a Function App from the UI.

-Just to demonstrate how to fetch the Application settings from an existing Function App, we will create an Function App from the UI.
+Just to demonstrate how to fetch the Application settings from an existing Function App, we will create a Function App from the UI.

-The `local.settings.json` is only being used locally, our settings are never transfered to Azure.
+The `local.settings.json` is only being used locally, our settings are never transferred to Azure.

 ## Create Function App from the Azure Portal
-If you dont't have an function app from the previous steps, create one here.
+If you don't have a function app from the previous steps, create one here.

 1. Log in to the Azure Portal -> Create new resource -> search for Function App and select `create`.
 ![new app](./newapp.jpg)